 Regional Training: Regional training needs, such as social work requirements, worker safety, supervisory training and other local training as determined by management and/or legal mandates, is supported by university partners, providers, other state departments and/or training staff.
+Beginning in FFY 2014, many of these training opportunities will be offered through the Child Welfare Training Academy in partnership with the Court Improvement Project, university partners, and the Pelican Center for Excellence.

 Training and Staff Development: The DCFS Child Welfare Training Unit worked on curriculum development and service delivery for new workers.
 Prior to the initiation of this work, the Child Welfare Training Manager and Director visited the Tennessee Center for Child Welfare in May of 2011.
-This visit provided in-depth information with regards to developing a layered child welfare training system similar to Tennessee which would enhance the training system as well as service delivery.
-Training, in collaboration with the LCWCWP, is in the process of developing a competency-based training system.
-Training staff continue to update, modify and make changes to the existing curriculum in the interim.
-The competency-based training provides clarity, purpose and consistency for trainers, as well as, program staff in the overall process of developing of child welfare curricula.
+This visit provided in-depth information with regards to developing a layered child welfare training system, similar to that provided by Tennessee which would enhance the training system as well as service delivery.
+Training, in collaboration with the LCWCWP, worked to develop a competency-based training system.
+Training staff continue to update, modify and make changes to the existing curriculum.
+The competency-based training provides clarity, purpose and consistency for trainers.
+In addition, it provides an opportunity for program staff involvement in the overall process of developing of child welfare curricula.

-As the Department continues to develop the new Child Welfare Competency Based Training Model the Department's goal is to provide new child welfare employees with a more intense, focused training experience designed to increase/enhance transfer of learning thus providing better outcomes for children and families.
-This new training model includes instructor-led training; computer based courses, structured activities and independent study assignments and provides additional supports such as the development of a core Child Welfare Training Team, an on-the-job training component and coaches.
+As the Department continues to update and modify the new Child Welfare Competency Based Training Model, the Department's goal is to provide new child welfare employees with a more intense, focused training experience designed to increase/enhance transfer of learning thus providing better outcomes for children and families.
+This new training model includes instructor-led training; computer based courses, structured activities, independent study assignments, and provides additional supports such as the development of a core Child Welfare Training Team, an on-the-job training component, and Child Welfare Coaches.
 The Professional Development Plan and the Learner Portfolio, as well as, the use of Action Plans for the application of skills following the training experience are also part of the new model.